static-frame/static-frame/README.rst

 >>> data_test['predict'] = posterior.loc_max(axis=1)

 We can add two additional columns to evaulate the effectivess of the classifier.
-First, we can add an "observer" column by adding the original "species" column from the original ``data`` ``Frame``.
-In assigning a ``Series`` to a ``Frame``, only values found on the intersection of the indices will be added as a column.
+First, we can add an "observed" column by adding the original "species" column from the original ``Frame``.
+In assigning a ``Series`` to a ``Frame``, only values found in the intersection of the indices will be added as a column.

 >>> data_test['observed'] = data['species']

 Now that we have populated a column of predicted values and observed values, we can compare the two to get a Boolean column indicating when the classifier gave a correct prediciton.